 Careful examination of existing restorations: all current fillings, crowns, or other dental appliances will be carefully inspected for wear or damage.

-Dental Prophylaxis (Professional dental cleanings) are services that are commonly performed by Registered Dental Hygienists.
+Dental Prophylaxis (Professional teeth cleaning) are services that are commonly performed by Registered Dental Hygienists.
 A standard cleaning appointment includes a dental exam and the following specialized services: